YinchuanHe/GamePlaner/README.md

 ## Local Environment Setup

 1. Create a `.env.local` file in the root of the project.
-2. Inside that file, define the `DB_URL` variable with your MongoDB connection string:
+2. Inside that file, define the `DB_URL` variable with your MongoDB connection string used by Mongoose:

    ```env
    DB_URL=your_mongodb_connection_string